dotcore64/gulp-i18next-conv/README.md

 Type: `object`, optional, default `{}`

-Options passed to the [i18next-conv](https://github.com/i18next/i18next-gettext-converter) converter
+Any remaining properties will be passed to the [i18next-conv](https://github.com/i18next/i18next-gettext-converter) as options.

 ## License